-

 Consultation period

-Once your application has been correctly submitted and a notice displayed it will enter a consultation period for 14 days (beginning the day after your application, excluding public holidays).
+Once your application has been correctly submitted and a notice displayed it will enter a consultation period for 28 days (beginning with the first working day after your application, excluding public holidays)

-When determining your application after the consultation processes the council will consider:
+When determining your application the council will consider:

 If the local authority determines the application before the end of the determination period the local authority can:

-If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid until September 2022.
+A licence will be granted for a period of two years but may be granted for a lesser duration where it appears appropriate to the licensing authority.
+If a licence is ‘deemed’ granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for one year.

 Public Register

-To see a list of Pavement Licence applications that are in the public consultation period, which lasts for 7 days after the date of application, please see our pavement licences public register.
+To see a list of Pavement Licence applications that are in the public consultation period, which lasts for 14 days after the date of application, please see our public register.

 -